bavovanachte/sphinx-wavedrom/README.rst

 	+ {online_wavedrom_js_url}/skins/default.js
 	+ {online_wavedrom_js_url}/wavedrom.js

-.. warning:: A full URI is needed when configuring. "http://www.google.com" will work but "www.google.com" won't.
+**Warning**: A full URI is needed when configuring. "http://www.google.com" will work but "www.google.com" won't.

 If offline mode is desired, the following parameters need to be provided: